Listing Lab Overview

-Listing Editor opens from a Ranking Audit report.
-The editor is locked to that audit's target keyword, market, and competitor set, so every signal you see — keyword chips, samples, predicted rank — is directly comparable to what the audit measured.
+Open Listing Lab from the sidebar, or jump straight in from a Ranking Audit report.
+The Lab is always scoped to one audit's target keyword, market, and competitor set, so every signal you see — keyword chips, samples, predicted rank — is directly comparable to what the audit measured.

-If you haven't audited the extension for the keyword yet, run an audit first.
-Audit and Editor together form Extension Ranker's Ranking Optimizer flow.
+If you enter from the sidebar, you'll pick which audit to open.
+If you haven't audited the extension for the keyword yet, run an audit first — Audit and Lab together form Extension Ranker's Ranking Optimizer flow.

 Layout

-The editor sits inside a single card with three regions:
+The Lab sits inside a single card with three regions:

 • Inner Header at the top shows your optimization context — target keyword, market, the number of competitors locked, and how long ago the audit was taken.
-The Predict Rank button and your daily quota live here.
+The Predict Rank button lives here.
+Predict anytime — there's no need to fix your Listing Health first.

 • Editor body on the left holds three field editors (Title, Summary, Description).
 The active field is fully editable; the other two render as read-only preview cards you can click to switch into.